Coat of arms of Saba

 The coat of arms of Saba was established in 1985 by the island council of Saba, when it was still part of the Netherlands Antilles.
-It remained the coat of arms of Saba after the dissolution of the Netherlands Antilles and the subsequent change of Saba's constitutional status into a special municipality of the Netherlands in 2010.
+It remained the coat of arms of Saba after the dissolution of the Netherlands Antilles, and the subsequent change of Saba's constitutional status into a special municipality of the Netherlands in 2010.

-It consists of a shield with an Audubon's shearwater (Puffinus lherminieri) (the national bird) on top, flanked by Saban cabbage (a historically important local foodcrop).
+It consists of a shield with a Sargasso shearwater (Puffinus lherminieri) (the national bird) on top, flanked by Saban cabbage (a historically important local food crop).
 In the middle is a representation of the island itself, with a fish, a sailboat, and a white potato (representing the local fishing and agriculture).
 The national motto is written on a golden banner below the shield, Remis velisque (literally "with oars and sails").

 The royal decree of 20 September 2010, no. 10.002570 granted this arms to Saba as a public body of the Netherlands.